planetterp/PlanetTerp/README.md

 ### Setup

 PlanetTerp is developed against python 3.9.
-It's likely that 3.7+ will work, but we only officially support 3.9+.
+It's likely that 3.7+ will work as well, but we only officially support 3.9+.

 To set up locally: